RabiulHasan0001/Retinopathy-Detection-using-Transfer-Learning/README.md

 - `TASK-E`: Provides tools for creating visualizations and implementing Explainable AI techniques such as GradCAM.

 ## Task-Specific Instructions
+### TASK-A: Fine-tuning pre-trained models using the DeepDRiD dataset

+1. Navigate to the `TASK-A` folder.
+2. Open the provided notebook.
+3. To get the required output:
+   - Set the dataset directory properly based on your dataset location
+   - Use the DeepDRiD dataset for model fine-tuning
+4. Execute the notebook to train the model with your selected configurations.(preferred Kaggle GPU 100)
+5. Evaluate the results by comparing metrics like Cohen's Kappa scores.
+6. Grad-CAM visualization has also been added to the notebook.
 ### TASK-B: Two-Stage Training with Additional Datasets

 1. Navigate to the `TASK-B` folder.